How to navigate a safe AI transformation

 - Transparency and accountability

-People need to know when AI is influencing decisions—and have the ability to understand, question, and challenge outcomes.
+People need to know when AI influences decisions.
+They must be able to understand, question, and challenge outcomes.

-Clear rules on liability are equally essential.
+Clear rules on liability are equally important.
 When responsibility is well defined, risks can be priced, insured, and managed. - Proportionate governance

-Not all AI systems carry the same risk.
-Governance frameworks must reflect that.
+Not all AI systems carry the same level of risk.
+Governance frameworks should reflect this.

-High-impact applications require robust oversight, human involvement, and rigorous testing, while lower-risk uses should not be overburdened.
+High-impact applications require strong oversight, human involvement, and rigorous testing.
+Lower-risk uses should not face unnecessary complexity.

-At the same time, systemic risks—such as concentration or cascading failures—must be addressed collectively, including through international coordination and shared standards. - Investing in people
+Systemic risks such as concentration or cascading failures also need collective solutions, including international coordination and shared standards. - Investing in people

-AI will reshape work, and the transition must be actively managed.
+AI will reshape work, and this transition must be actively managed.

-Reskilling, education, and workforce support are essential—not just to mitigate risk, but to unlock the full potential of AI.
+Reskilling, education, and workforce support are essential—not only to mitigate risk but also to unlock AI’s full potential.

-At the same time, human skills such as judgment, ethics, and creativity remain indispensable and must be preserved.
+Human skills such as judgment, ethics, and creativity remain essential and must be preserved.

 A shared responsibility

-The choices we make today around governance, accountability, and collaboration will determine whether AI becomes a source of trust and progress—or fragmentation and risk.
+The choices we make today on governance, accountability, and collaboration will shape whether AI becomes a source of trust and progress—or fragmentation and risk.

 It is risk that is understood, governed, and proportionate—creating the foundation for AI to scale safely, responsibly, and with confidence.